yahliu/grc-ui/tests/cypress/README.md

- ** Each cluster violation has unique identifier in a configuration consisting of a template name and a number ** Each violation identifier maps to a regexp pattern matching the actual violation text ** Number 0 is reserved for a text expressing compliance with a specification
+ ** Each cluster violation has unique identifier in a configuration consisting of a template name and a number ** Each violation identifier maps to a regexp pattern matching the actual violation text ** Number 0 is reserved for a text expressing compliance with a specification ** Later on it turned out we may have multiple compliant messages.
+To address that need use id which is a string starting with '0', e.g. '01', '02' etc.
  3. From a list of all expected violations per server we filter out only violations relevant for particular policy - using `getViolationsPerPolicy()`.
 This is handy so we do not have to maintain cluster violations per policy.
  4. Once we know cluster&policy specific violations we can say what is the expected policy status (using `getClusterPolicyStatus()`) and number of non-compliant clusters (using `getViolationsCounter()`)
  ** Using respective regexp patterns we can verify respective violation texts